-Step 1.
-Determination of Latent Profiles
+Step 1: Determination of Latent Profiles

-The sequential profiles analyses showed that AIC and BIC decreased when the number of profiles increased, indicating increased model fit with more profiles.
+The sequential profile analyses showed that AIC and BIC decreased when the number of profiles increased, indicating increased model fit with more profiles.
 The LRT test was only significant for the step from 1 to 2 profiles and from 3 to 4 profiles, but not so from 2 to 3 profiles or from 4 to 5 profiles.
 Entropy increased with rising numbers, but class probabilities decreased.
-For the two-profile solution, the smallest profile consisted of 45.7% of participants, but this percentage dropped under 5% from the three-profile solution onwards (Table 2).
-We decided on a two-profile solution since: (i) the fit of a two-profile solution was significantly better than a one-profile solution; (ii) entropy was satisfactory (.82) and class probabilities were high (above .92 for both profiles), indicating that participants could be allocated to a certain profile with high probability; (iii) the sizes of both profiles were substantial; and (iv) this solution seems theoretically plausible since at face value, the profiles indicated that most risk factors were higher in one profile than the other.
+For the two-profile solution, the smallest profile consisted of 45.7% of participants, but this percentage dropped under 5% from the three-profile solution onward (Table 2).
+We decided on a two-profile solution since (a) the fit of a two-profile solution was significantly better than a one-profile solution; (b)